DanielShuey/testme/README.md

 In order to get around not having wrapped contexts we use re-usable contexts, that can be defined during the creation of the context itself.
 With other testing frameworks we have to define a method, however if you want to stay BDD this means you have to re-describe the context when you re-use it.

 Cucumber solves this issue by allowing you to use a sentence structure to load a context.
 The only problem with this is you have to create steps for even the most specific contexts which are often un-reusable, and these contexts are specified away from the tests.
 This causes a lot of disorganisation and fragmentation without even the most diligent testers.
 It makes your test code bloat really fast, and makes it difficult to control.
+Even in professional teams, you will often see thousands of lines of dormant test code in a large project that nobody knew even existed.

 TestMe draws on Cucumber's style while staying concise by allowing you to optionally define a description for the context, and just re-specify the description when re-using the context.
 Allowing the test to be self documenting.
 Keeping tests cases and logic together reduces fragmentation and makes tests easier to maintain.